Inflammatory Breast Cancer (cont.)

 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 Dr. Balentine received his undergraduate degree from McDaniel College in Westminster, Maryland.
 He attended medical school at the Philadelphia College of Osteopathic Medicine graduating in1983.
 He completed his internship at St. Joseph's Hospital in Philadelphia and his Emergency Medicine residency at Lincoln Medical and Mental Health Center in the Bronx, where he served as chief resident.

 In this Article

 - Inflammatory breast cancer facts

 - What is inflammatory breast cancer?

-- How is inflammatory breast cancer diagnosed?
+- How is inflammatory breast cancer different from other breast cancers?

-- How is inflammatory breast cancer treated?
+- What is the treatment for inflammatory breast cancer?

 - Find a local Oncologist in your town